A Vision For A Rural Minster or “House of Prayer” in North East Cumbria

 There are many pressing reasons to explore an alternative way of being rural Church in the present global context: cultural; social; theological; ecclesiological; or just simply because our current mode of Western existence is unsustainable.

 A great sea change is happening in Western culture at the moment.
-Global economic crises, global environmental crises including climate change, food and water shortages, concerns over the massive economic and global development of large countries and their enormous energy demands (such as India and China), the power of huge international corporations, the importance of faith issues in the context of both national (eg multifaith societies) and international concerns (eg Afghanistan and Israel/Palestine) are all live issues that have the potential to impact our daily lives if they don’t already.
+Global economic crises, global environmental crises including climate change and species extinction, food and water shortages, concerns over the massive economic and global development of large countries and their enormous energy demands (such as India and China), the power of huge international corporations, the importance of faith issues in the context of both national and international concerns are all live issues that have the potential to impact our daily lives if they don’t already.

 Furthermore, concerns over the future price and availability of oil and gas, the intransigence of most Western countries to seriously tackle difficult issues with a long-term perspective, the controversial development of nuclear power and the advocacy of genetically modified crops all point towards what is, for some, a terrifying prospect of the future.